tjmonk/statemachine/README.md

 State Machines are defined using a C-like scripting language.
 Each invocation of the state machine engine can load one state machine.

-The state machine definition is contained withing a "statemachine" statement.
+The state machine definition is contained within a "statemachine" statement.
 The statemachine has a name and description attribute, which are both strings.